tehwenyi/label-studio/README.md

 - If using multiple devices for annotation:
   * Difficult to import incomplete annotations into another device for annotation.
   * Recommended to split and allocate images to each device beforehand and combining the dataset again after exporting.
+- If you want to add a pre-trained model:
+  * You can use MMDetection.
+[Link to instructions](https://labelstud.io/tutorials/object-detector.html)

 ## Changes (from original repo)